Employment Contract Solicitors for Employers

 What should an employment contract include?

-You can use an employment contract to be clear about your expectations and what are contractual benefits and what are non-contractual benefits.
-In addition, you can add clauses, such as restrictive covenants which can prevent non-competition as well as non-poaching of clients and key employees in your business even after the employee leaves your employment.
+You can use an employment contract to be clear about your expectations and what the contractual and non-contractual benefits are.
+In addition, you can add clauses, such as restrictive covenants.
+These can prevent employees from poaching clients and key employees in your business, even after they leave your employment.

-Poorly drafted clauses may not be enforceable and it is important that they are clear, considered and well drafted to ensure they are enforceable upon any employee you wish to restrict after they leave your employment.
+Poorly drafted clauses may not be legally binding.
+It is therefore important that they are clear, considered and well drafted to ensure they are enforceable upon any employee you wish to restrict after they leave your employment.

 Even though it’s possible to alter an existing employee’s contract or agree a new one with them, this requires you to follow correct procedure which can be complicated depending on the terms of the original agreement.